okeyoallan/Joyce-et-al/Logistics.md

 ### ROUTE OF CHOICE
-We will use the narumoru route as indicated in our package of choice from triumph trave kenya
+We will use the narumoru route as indicated in our package of choice from triumph travel kenya

 [TRIUMPH TRAVEL KENYA](https://www.safaribookings.com/day/t15108)